AlanElPlatano/LyricSmith/README.md

 ## License

 This project is open source and available for the Rocksmith 2014 custom song community.
+Big shoutout to the CustomsForge and its team.

-**Disclaimer**: This software is not associated with Ubisoft or the Rocksmith team in any way or form.
+**Disclaimer**: This software is NOT associated with Ubisoft or the Rocksmith team in any way or form.

-## Acknowledgments

-Created for the Rocksmith 2014 custom song community to help in the process of creating multi-language customs.